 Return To Player Percentage

 Each virtual sport game will have a Return To Player percentage.
 This is the amount of money that will be returned to the player over a set period of time.
-Let's say that the RTP of a virtual football game is 97%.
-That means that a player will have 97% of their money returned to them over a period of, say, 10,000 hours.
+Let’s say that the RTP of a virtual football game is 97%.
+That means that in theory, players will have 97% of their money returned to them over a period of, say, 10,000 hours.
 Of course, that also means a bookie will make 3% during that time.

-Again, 3% doesn't seem like a lot but if you think that that 3% is based over 10,000 hours, an event usually takes place every four minutes and it counts for all players that are betting on the virtual sports, you can see that it's a decent amount of money that a bookie can make.
-It's also worth noting that that 97% RTP is based over all players.
+Again, 3% doesn’t seem like a lot but if you think that that 3% is based over 10,000 hours, an event usually takes place every four minutes and it counts for all players that are betting on the virtual sports, you can see that it’s a decent amount of money that a bookie can make.
+It’s also worth noting that the 97% RTP is calculated across all players.

 That means that one player could actually win 130% of their money over the course of their time playing the game, but as a consequence another will be losing 64% of their money.
+The RTP is not shared back out equally, but it is true that the bookie doesn’t keep it.
 The only constant is that the bookmaker will be making their 3% profit over the 10,000 hours of play, with the information of where that money comes from not relevant.

 Of course, even if the player that has won 130% of their money feels like they’re ahead, if they keep betting then over the long-term they will lose enough to mean that they end up having won just 97% of their bets, because that’s the way it works.
 It’s also where the phrase ‘quit whilst you’re ahead’ comes from and is worth remembering when placing bets.

 Obviously some people take this information and then believe that virtual sports are ‘rigged’, but that’s simply not true.
 Or at least, it’s no more true than thinking that slot machines or video poker is ‘rigged’ because they use the same RTP method as virtual sports do.
 The only time this is a risk is if you bet with an unlicensed bookmaker.